Security News

 scheduled_at

-time.Now, the retry delay is calculated as:
+time.The retry delay itself is calculated as follows:

 backoff_base * 2 ^ attempt